Saturday, July 31, 2021

 With Green Bay in nickel

 In 1996 the Cowboys were looking for some size at Middle linebacker.
-For years they had quicker, mobile guys, not 255-260 pound types, like Strickland.
-John Madden said on one of the early-season telecasts that the Dallas coaches told him, "Strickland may not be the fastest guy, but when he hits a guy, that guy stats hit".
+For years they had quicker, mobile guys, not 255-260-pound types, like Strickland.
+John Madden said on one of the early-season telecasts that the Dallas coaches told him, "Strickland may not be the fastest guy, but when he hits a guy, that guy stays hit".

 The Dallas media was tough on Strickland at first, seeming to highlight his mistakes that they thought were glaring—a key missed tackle, a dropped interception that could have really helped, getting run over by a 49er running back, but by midseason, the reports were generally positive about his play versus the run game